Prasenjit-3433/Picture-in-Picture/README.md

 # Picture-in-Picture
 The Picture-in-Picture API allow websites to create a floating video window always on top of other windows so that users may continue consuming media while they interact with other content sites, or applications on their device..

-Tech stack: HTML, CSS, Vanilla Js, [Screen Capture API](https://developer.mozilla.org/en-US/docs/Web/API/Screen_Capture_API/Using_Screen_Capture), [Picture-in-Picture](https://developer.mozilla.org/en-US/docs/Web/API/Picture-in-Picture_API)
+Tech Stack: HTML, CSS, Vanilla Js, [Screen Capture API](https://developer.mozilla.org/en-US/docs/Web/API/Screen_Capture_API/Using_Screen_Capture), [Picture-in-Picture](https://developer.mozilla.org/en-US/docs/Web/API/Picture-in-Picture_API)

+****HOW TO USE***:
+  Step-1: select Entire Screen/ Window / a Tab.
+  step-2: click on Share button
+  Step-3: Get back to the tab where application is running
+  step-4: click on START

 HOW IT WORKS: